Our valuation tech uses live market data to estimate your car’s value accurately.

 Sit back, relax, and wait to hear from us

 There are a lot of benefits to selling your car the Motorway way, but the one that garners the most 5-star reviews is the simplicity of the model.
-Once your car profile has been created, we’ll let our dealers know that your car has entered our daily sale and invite them to make their best offer.
+Once your car profile has been created, we’ll let our dealers know that your car has entered our online sale and invite them to make their best offer.
 That’s it.
 There’s no negotiating.
 No bluffing your way to a deal.
 And crucially, no having your price chipped down by the dealer.
 Just sit back, relax, and we’ll be in touch when the sale is over to let you know your best price.